 The awards of discretionary annual bonuses are determined after consideration of our organizational and individual objectives, and are intended to recognize and reward our named executive officers with cash payments above base salary as determined by our success in a given year.
 Our Compensation Committee uses the Radford survey as a benchmarking guide for bonuses as a percentage of base salary, and then considers each executive's individual performance to determine bonuses paid in a given year.
-In 2012, adjustments to our executive officers' total compensation were made based on an analysis of current market pay levels in the aforementioned Radford survey.
-In addition to market pay levels, factors taken into account in determining 2012 bonuses included each executive's contributions, performance, role and responsibilities and the relationship of the executive officer's base pay to that of other executives.
+In 2013, adjustments to our executive officers' total compensation were made based on an analysis of current market pay levels in the aforementioned Radford survey.
+In addition to our analysis of market pay levels, factors taken into account in determining 2013 bonuses included each executive's contributions, performance, role and responsibilities and the relationship of the executive officer's base pay to that of other executives.

-Long-term equity incentive compensation
+Long-term Equity Incentive Compensation